-The Rolf Institute of Structural Integration carefully screens applicants and monitors their progress as they go through our programs.
-While The Rolf Institute of Structural Integration is the sole certifying body for Rolfing Practitioners, and requires that Rolfers® adhere to Standards of Practice and Code of Ethics, The Rolf Institute of Structural Integration is not a regulatory agency and therefore is not responsible for any actions or activities on the part of the Rolfer once he or she has graduated from the Rolfing Certification Program.
+The Dr. Ida Rolf Institute carefully screens applicants and monitors their progress as they go through our programs.
+While the Dr. Ida Rolf Institute is the sole certifying body for Rolfing Practitioners and requires that Rolfers adhere to the Standards of Practice and Code of Ethics, the Dr. Ida Rolf Institute is not a regulatory agency and therefore is not responsible for any actions or activities on the part of the Rolfer once he or she has graduated from the Rolfing Certification Program.